-- locate the minimum adjustment screw (fig. 44), using a suitable screwdriver remove the protection plug - using a 4mm Allen key, very slowly turn the minimum adjustment screw (see fig. 44) clockwise to increase, counter clockwise to decrease until the correct value is displayed on the CO2 analyser (allow time for the analyser to stabilise).
+- locate the minimum adjustment screw (fig. 37), remove the protection plug using a TX 15 key (Torx key) - using a TX 15 key (Torx key), very slowly turn the minimum adjustment screw (see fig. 37) - clockwise to increase, counter clockwise to decrease - until the correct value is displayed on the CO2 analyser (allow time for the analyser to stabilise).